lightning-tv/solid/docs/intro/basics.md

 ![Favorite](../images/basics/Favorite.png) ![Unfavorite](../images/basics/Unfavorite.png)

 See that `createSignal` function?
 That’s how we handle state changes.
 Solid’s reactivity is incredibly efficient, only updating the parts of the DOM that need to change.
 Oh, and that "state" doesn't have to be part of the component.
 They can be global or pulled in from a shared `state.js` file.
-You can easily separate your app state from your UI, no tight coupling.
+You can easily separate your app state from your UI, no tight coupling, no API calls being made in your UI layer (unless you do that sort of thing).

 ## Fancy Focus Effects